Article: “The animal turn in rhetoric and composition”

 Book Project: ORTHOREXIA, or the Rhetoric of Eating Right

 Orthorexia nervosa is a putative eating disorder meaning an unhealthy obsession with eating right.
 “Right” is, of course, in the eye of the beholder.
 A lot of pseudoscience competes with some solid and some tentative mainstream nutritional science for what constitutes the best diet.
 Orthorexia sufferers present with a combination of symptoms bordering on anorexia, OCD, and ARFID (Avoidant-Restrictive Food Intake Disorder), and will experience social isolation, mental anguish, and most likely physical symptoms coming, paradoxically, from obsessing over the optimal type, quality, and quantity of nutrients for their health.
 I am interested in this book project in analyzing the cultural and social conditions that made the emergence of this disease possible.
 The book is under contract with Lexington/Health Communication Series.

-Veg(etari)an Arguments in Culture, History, and Practice: The V Word, a collection coedited with Kristin Kondrlik (West Chester University), is being published by Palgrave/MacMillan, with a tentative publication date of late 2020/ early 2021.
-The chapters aim to study the arguments related to veg(etari)anism as they play out in the public sphere and in a variety of media, historical eras, and geographical areas.
+Veg(etari)an Arguments in Culture, History, and Practice: The V Word a collection coedited with Kristin Kondrlik (West Chester University), has been published by Palgrave/MacMillan in 2021.
+The chapters study the arguments related to veg(etari)anism as they play out in the public sphere and in a variety of media, historical eras, and geographical areas.

 Recently Completed Project (Textbook): Effective Scientific Communication: The Other Half of Science (Oxford University Press, 2020)